 Each party in a contract will be protected with clauses such as a termination clause that specifies when a party can end the contract or if it ends automatically.

-What makes a good contract?
+What makes a valid contract?

 There are a few basic elements of a legally enforceable contract.
 For a contract to be valid and enforceable in most jurisdictions, it needs to have, at a minimum:

-- Valid offer.
-An offer is made and accepted by the other party
+• Valid offer: An offer is made and accepted by the other party

-- Consideration.
-The parties exchange something of value
+• Consideration: The parties exchange something of value

-- Capacity.
-The parties are capable of exchanging the consideration
+• Capacity: The parties are capable of exchanging the consideration

-- Legality.
-All the elements of the contract are legally compliant
+• Legality: All the elements of the contract are legally compliant

-A legal contract may not even be in writing.
 It is, however, highly advisable for any independent business owner to get contracts or any promise in writing.
 A good contract is clear, thorough, and, most importantly, legally compliant and enforceable.
 Each party may wish to add or amend clauses in the contract to make sure they are covered.
 Everything in contracts is negotiable by any party.

 1. Decide which elements to put in the contract